(Inclusive of all taxes)

 Unlike acute bronchitis medicine in western medicine, medications for bronchitis treatment are made from naturally occurring herbs and ingredients.
 They are known to help reduce inflammation of the lining in the bronchial tubes thus, providing a feeling of relief.

-Helpful in the treatment of common cold, allergic rhinitis, chronic sinus infection (sinusitis), cough due to all underlying causes, asthma and hiccup.
+Helpful in the treatment of common cold, allergic rhinitis, chronic sinus infection (sinusitis), cough because of all underlying causes, and hiccup.

 Agasthyarasayanam contains herbs and other ingredients, which cumulatively work as a vata pitta kapha balance medicine.

 Agasthyarasayanam contains many natural herbs that have healing properties as shown in Ayurvedic texts.
-All these herbs are known to help with the treatment of bronchial infections as well as acute and chronic disorders of the respiratory tract like hoarseness of voice, cough, dyspnea, and asthma.
+All these herbs are known to help with the treatment of bronchial infections and acute and chronic disorders of the respiratory tract like hoarseness of voice, cough, and dyspnea.

 Shankhpushpi is a rasayana herb that rejuvenates the mind and body, has an anti-aging effect, nourishes all dhatus (bodily tissues), and improves life expectancy.

-Shati (Hedychium spicatum) or zedoary an Ayurvedic herb is known to treat digestive disorders, cardiac, debility, blood disorders, respiratory afflictions, and skin diseases.
+Shati (Hedychium spicatum) or zedoary an Ayurvedic herb treats digestive disorders, debility, blood disorders, respiratory afflictions, and skin diseases.

 According to Ayurveda ‘Bala’ balances all the doshas – vata, pitta, kapha.
 It has more effect on vata dosha.